 Nothing Fancy Movie Review: After the lockdown, you must have felt the significance of food, must have wanted to taste delicious cuisines, and explore the different flavours and varied spices once again, everyone is facing the same fate.
 Considering this, it is a perfect time to release the film Diana Kennedy: Nothing Fancy, which revolves around a 97-year-old lady who is a food writer by profession.

 The story penned down is a true story of the same lady who had an extreme undimmed passion for traditional food and her love for the same has been ever-growing.
-Mexican roads have witnessed her truck traveling places to taste home-cooked food, hog the street snacks, relish sweets and savories, and collect delicious recipes.
+Mexican roads have witnessed her truck travelling places to taste home-cooked food, hog the street snacks, relish sweets and savouries, and collect delicious recipes.

 Diana Kennedy is a lovely character and is best knitted to suit the documentary directed by the very talented Elizabeth Carroll.
 The film is flooded with curses for timid drives and stray dogs that come her way.
 Her monologues in the film are very spicy and just as satisfying as her taste buds; it will definitely drive you nuts.

 There is a wonderful quote in the film Nothing Fancy that reads, “If her enthusiasm were not beautiful, it would border on mania.”
 The quote perfectly weaves the appeal of the lady, who can make mouth-watering guacamole and make several other appetizing dishes.
 The English woman has been deeply respected for her mission where she decided to educate the masses about Mexican cuisine.
 She has definitely stirred love in scores of hearts for Mexican food.

 The documentary depicts the life of the English woman in western Mexico who is completely engaged in her community and giving interviews about the delicious Mexican cuisines.
 She is often busy with lecturing and driving herself to places and exploring the markets.
 She is engrossed in living her life to best simply by realizing the significance of food.